Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 1. Increased Product Price: Which is ultimately added to product cost, manufacturers pass this cost to ultimate customers.

-2. Confusion to Customers: The number of advertisements shown for a single product having different brands confuse the customers and it becomes very difficult for them to make choice.
+2. Confusion to Customers: The number of advertisements shown for a single product having different brands confuse the customers and it becomes very difficult for them to make a choice.

-Features of the Personal Selling:
+Features of the Personal Selling

 1. Personal contact is established under personal selling.